jeff-blaisdell/web-page-test/README.md

 You will also need a Docker Hub account.
 See [Docker Hub] for details.
 We'll use Docker Hub as a repository for our Web Page Test machine images.

 #### Setup Environment Variables
 You'll need to create the following environment variables in your system.
-The variables will need to available to command line scripts.
-For example, I run zsh on osx - so I set my environment files in ~/.zshenv
+The variables will need to be available to command line scripts.
+For example, I run zsh on osx - so I define my environment vars in ~/.zshenv
 ```
 # Amazon EC2 IAM Variables
 export AWS_USER_NAME="XXXX"